Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

 \subsection{The multiplication table of $\N$}

 Before carrying on to the next asymptotic result, which involves a tropicalisation of the finite and infinite Toeplitz matrices, we prove the following elementary statement about divergence-free labellings of $Q_\infty$.
-This is an application (and equivalent restatement) of Edrei's theorem, that the only normalised totally positive sequence whose generating function is entire is the one corresponding to $e^x$.
-Let us call a vertex labelling of the infinite quiver $Q_\infty$ from \cref{f:QinfQ5} normalised if the vertex $(1,1)$ is labelled by $1$.
-Normalised divergence-free positive vertex labellings of $Q_\infty$ correspond to characters of the infinite symmetric group, by \cref{p:ToeplitzEquiv} combined with Thoma's \cref{t:ThomaIntro}.
+This is an application (and equivalent restatement) of Edrei's theorem, that the only totally positive sequences whose generating function is entire with no zeros are of the form $e^{\gamma x}$.
+Let us call a vertex labelling of the infinite quiver $Q_\infty$ from Figure~\ref{f:QinfQ5} \textit{normalised} if the vertex $(1,1)$ is labelled by $1$.
+Normalised divergence-free positive vertex labellings of $Q_\infty$ correspond to characters of the infinite symmetric group, by Proposition~\ref{p:ToeplitzEquiv} combined with Thoma's Theorem~\ref{t:ThomaIntro}.